yw99/yw99.github.io/_pages/about.md

 In 2021-23, I have been working on Scientific Machine Learning with Prof. Benjamin Peherstorfer.
 Prior to that, I received my B.A.s in Math and in CS at New York University and graduated with latin honor and department award (cf. my [CV](/assets/pdf/Curriculum_Vitae_Yuxiao_Wen.pdf)).

-More about myself: I enjoy playing poker and city-walking in spare time.
+More about myself: I (fortunately) have the most lovely cat in the world.
 I love anything with matcha.
 My favorite anime/manga are (alphabetical order) *Ajin*, *Alice in Borderland*, *Fire Punch*, *Jojo 2-4*, *The Disastrous Life of Saiki K.*, and tons of others.

 Links to [LinkedIn](https://www.linkedin.com/in/yuxiao-wen-4b3162161/) and [Google Scholar](https://scholar.google.com/citations?hl=en&user=uXJoQCAAAAAJ).